Johan-FF/crm-agent---python-fastapi/REFACTORING_PROJECT_COMPLETE.md

 ## Executive Summary

-**The Verticcal CRM Agent backend has been successfully refactored from a monolithic architecture (450+ lines) to a clean, modular, layered architecture following industry best practices.**
+**The CRM Agent backend has been successfully refactored from a monolithic architecture (450+ lines) to a clean, modular, layered architecture following industry best practices.**

 - **Status:** ✅ 100% Complete
 - **Time:** Single session